10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Inside Chapelle Notre-Dame-de-Beauvoir

+Today, Chapelle Notre-Dame-de-Beauvoir boasts parts that are works of art to admire when you visit.
 The most notable parts of Chapelle Notre-Dame-de-Beauvoir are its door and stained glass.
-We can classify its wooden doors as a masterpiece of renaissance art.
-The bas relief of the saints and different ornamentation is just beautiful.
+Its wooden doors can be classified as a masterpiece of Renaissance art, with beautiful bas relief of the saints and various ornamentation.

 swipe the 360° image below to see more views

-Especially during the off-peak or shoulder seasons, you can find the area around Chapelle Notre-Dame-de-Beauvoir peaceful.
-Come inside the chapel, and you’ll find tranquility.
+Particularly during the off-peak or shoulder seasons, the area around Chapelle Notre-Dame-de-Beauvoir is peaceful.
+When you step inside the chapel, you’ll find tranquility.

 Moustiers Sainte Marie France - Stairs to Chapelle Notre-Dame-de-Beauvoir